One of the most critical steps to increase the efficiency of your production process and OEE is to engage production operators with their work.

 - A reminder to operators to register for shifts.
 Our system reminds operators to register themselves as lead operators for work shifts.
 By taking a lead role, it intrinsically creates ownership and accountability in operators.
 And accountability matters because it eliminates the time and effort you spend on distracting activities and other unproductive behaviours.

 - Give feedback to operators about their performance with emotions.
 In Lineview, the primary tool that operators use in Evocon, Mr Evocon either smiles, is neutral or unhappy.
 Based on the current OEE level and the target that is set for shifts.
 Why does this matter?
 We are social creatures, and the best way to have an impact on people is through the emotions that we display with our faces.
 And the experience from our clients is that operators want to finish their shifts with Mr Evocon smiling.
 Thus doing their best to achieve set goals.
-If you want to learn more about emotional triggers and how they bring about change in behaviour, then there is a great TED talk by Rory Sutherland that you can find here.
+If you want to learn more about emotional triggers and how they bring about change in behaviour, then there is a great TED talk by Rory Sutherland.

 - Display positive feedback to operators once they complete the desired task.
 In Evocon operators receive animated, encouraging feedback from Mr Evocon when they enter reasons for production downtime or when they finish a production order, plus many other.
 It is essential because similarly to emotions, we as humans are always looking for praise and appreciation from others.
 And by introducing positive feedback to the shop floor, it helps bring meaning to what operators do.